 This is the story of a town at the forefront of a devastating global shift—of a remarkable landscape sucked ever drier of moisture and becoming inhospitable even to trees, now dying in their tens of millions and turning to kindling.
 It is also the story of a lost community, one that epitomized a provincial, affordable kind of Californian existence that is increasingly unattainable.
 It is, finally, a story of a new kind of fire behavior that firefighters have never witnessed before and barely know how to handle.
 What happened in Paradise was unprecedented in America.
 Yet according to climate scientists and fire experts, it will surely happen again.

 About the Author

-Dani Anguiano writes for the Guardian and was formerly a reporter for the Chico Enterprise-Record, where she covered Butte County, including Chico and Paradise.
-Having lived in Butte County for a decade, Anguiano now resides in the San Francisco Bay area.
+Dani Anguiano writes for the Guardian and was a reporter for the Chico Enterprise-Record.
+She lives in the San Francisco Bay area.